Soren64/full-stack-DB2-mobile-app/README.md

 ## Important Notes
 - The app relies on the database created in Phase 2.
 No new tables or data schema changes are introduced in this phase.
 - The PHP backend must be accessible at the configured URL for the app to function properly.

+## License
+This project was developed for educational purposes and is not licensed for production use.